programminghistorian/jekyll/en/lessons/clustering-visualizing-word-embeddings.md

 difficulty: 3
 activity: analyzing
 topics: [machine-learning, network-analysis]
-abstract: This lesson focuses on the use of word embeddings to group documents together using the similarity of their vocabularies.
-With embeddings providing a numerical representation for each text, we then make use of dimensionality reduction and clustering to extract structure from a corpus of more than 20,000 documents.
-To evaluate the results, we compare our clusters to an expert-assigned classification, and also show how the choice of dimensionality and clustering algorithms affects the kinds of results that we obtain.
+abstract: This lesson uses word embeddings and clustering to identify groups of similar documents in a corpus of approximately 9,000 academic abstracts.
+This lesson will also teach you the basics of dimensionality reduction to extract structure from a large corpus and to evaluate the results based on parameters for dimensionality and the hierarchal clustering algorithm.
-avatar_alt: Drawing of a star-cluster
 lesson-partners: [Jisc, The National Archives]
 partnership-url: /jisc-tna-partnership
 mathjax: true